silverwind/droppy/README.md

 - `public` *boolean* - When enabled, no user authentication is performed.
 Default: `false`.
 - `timestamps` *boolean* - When enabled, adds timestamps to log output.
 Default: `true`.
 - `linkLength` *number* - The amount of characters in a shared link.
 Default: `5`.
 - `linkExtensions` *boolean* - Whether shared links should include the file extension.
 This can be used to allow other software to make a guess on the content of the file without actually retrieving it.
+Default: `false`.
 - `logLevel` *number* - Logging amount. `0` is no logging, `1` is errors, `2` is info (HTTP requests), `3` is debug (Websocket communication).
 Default: `2`.
 - `maxFileSize` *number* - The maximum file size in bytes a user can upload in a single file.
 - `updateInterval` *number* - Interval in milliseconds in which a single client can receive update messages through changes in the file system.
 Default: `1000`.